Recover, Redesign, Restart 2020

 - Setting up a Digital Learning Program-This is a PDF document. – offers ideas to consider when setting up a digital learning program, procuring learning devices, and implementing precautions for cyber security

-- COVID-19 Safety Practices for Fine Arts Programs-This is a Word document.
+- Interim COVID-19 Guidance for K-12 Performing Arts Programs-This is a PDF document.

 Parent & Family Resources

 The first priority for school division consideration when returning to school following the COVID-19 school closure is to keep families and students safe.
 School divisions can do this by ensuring that parents have access to resources that will provide them the most up-to-date information on what the expectations are when schools are permitted to reopen.